zcdev/who-ate-the-cookie/README.md

 Play it here: [whoatethecookie.fun](https://whoatethecookie.fun) — choose a character and uncover the mystery!

 ## 📖 Overview
-**Deliverable:** A playful, voice-interactive detective game built with Next.js.
+**Deliverable:** A playful, interactive, voice-enhanced detective game built with Next.js.
 Designed for accessibility and performance, with an engaging narrative that keeps players curious to the end.

 **Purpose:** For anyone who enjoys quirky, imaginative mystery games with a surprising twist.